 The Children Act 1989 and 2004 make it clear that people who work with children have the responsibility to keep them safe.
-This is supported by the United Nations Convention on the Rights of the Child (to which the UK is a signatory) which sets out the rights of children to be free from abuse.
-The document 'Working Together to Safeguard Children' (2018) sets out the arrangements for how all organisations must work together to safeguard and promote the welfare of children.
+This is supported by the United Nations Convention on the Rights of the Child (to which the UK is a signatory), which sets out the rights of children to be free from abuse.
+The government's statutory guidance document 'Working Together to Safeguard Children' (2023) sets out the arrangements for how all organisations must work together to safeguard and promote the welfare of children.
+Paragraphs 310-315 specifically reference voluntary, charitable, social enterprise (VCSE), faith-based and private sector organisations: